jerome-rdlv/cpt-parent/README.md

 }, 10, 2);
 ```

-When done, a corresponding field appear in the WordPress administration,
+When done, a page selection field will appear in the WordPress administration,
 at the bottom of the *Settings / Reading* screen.

 ![](screenshot.png)